Climate Change and Energy

 Onshore Oil & Gas Sector Regulation and Guidance

-On 9 February members of the Climate Change and Energy Working Party attended a special presentation about regulation of onshore oil and gas, given by Mark Ellis-Jones of the Environment Agency.
+On 9 February 2016 members of the Climate Change and Energy Working Party attended a special presentation about regulation of onshore oil and gas, given by Mark Ellis-Jones of the Environment Agency.
 The event, held at King & Wood Mallesons, included a Q&A session on the Environment Agency's draft Guidance, which was the subject of an open consultation.
 UKELA submitted a formal written response to the consultation in March, available below (under 'Consultation Responses').
 You can read the Agency's summary of all consultation responses here.

 Fracking - the nitty gritty of the consent process